0xktn/cse-maw-poc/docs/01-infrastructure-setup.md

 | `m5.2xlarge` | 8 | 32 GB | Production |

 > [!IMPORTANT]
-> Nitro Enclaves require at least 2 vCPUs and 512 MB reserved for the enclave.
+> Nitro Enclaves require at least 2 vCPUs and **2048 MB** reserved for the enclave to support Python `cryptography` + Runtime overhead.

 ## What `./scripts/setup-instance.sh` Does (run on EC2)